 Summer is the ideal time to rid your windows of the spring pollen and muddy rainfall streaks.
 The only inconvenience is that the sun is high in the sky and shines straight into the windows.
 This will hide the dirt or any imperfections which have to be washed away.
 Also, the sun heating the glass will be more problematic, as the weather will be warmer in the morning and the cloudy days will be less.
 Therefore, watch the forecast for an overcast day if you do need to clean the windows during summertime.

 That being said, sunshine is far from bad for your windows.
 The warm weather allows you to leave them wide open during the day and they will dry faster.
 This is also a great opportunity to let fresh air into the rooms.

 Washing Windows During The Autumn

 Nevertheless, in big, populated and polluted areas the rain is not necessarily purifying because it brings down impurities and particles present in the atmosphere.

 In case you notice your windows look dirty after a rainfall, most of the time the reason is that they were already dirty, and the water has just smeared all the adhered dust on the glass surface.

 Despite that, the mild weather during autumn allows for the windows to dry without streaks.
 It isn’t too hot for the cleaning solution to dry up fast and leave behind some unwanted smears.
 Moreover, the temperature outside won’t be that cold for your hands to freeze during the cleaning process.

 How to Wash Windows in the Winter

-Winter is a difficult season to maintain clean windows.
-In case you’ve put them on your winter cleaning checklist, remember to use the right products, tools, and methods to preserve the quality of the glass and avoid cracks or other types of damage.
+Winter is a tough season to maintain clean windows.
+In case you've put them on your winter cleaning checklist, remember to use the right products, tools, and methods to preserve the quality of the glass and avoid cracks or other types of damage.

 The cleaning process is very similar to the window washing during the warm seasons.
 The only significant difference you must take into consideration is the low temperatures outside and how the cold glass will resonate with the cleaning solution.